15 Best Beaches in Ohio

-The 312 miles of Lake Erie shoreline on Ohio's northern border boasts some of the most visited beaches in the state, which are ideal for water sports, leisure boating, and soaking up vitamin D. You can even take a short ferry ride from Sandusky to Kelleys Island for a true Midwestern version of an island beach getaway.
+The 312 miles of Lake Erie shoreline on Ohio's northern border boasts some of the most visited beaches in the state, which you can reach with a short ferry ride from Sandusky to Kelleys Island, for a true Midwestern version of an island beach getaway.

 While many Ohioans and visitors from nearby states, like Pennsylvania and Michigan, flock to the Lake Erie region for the Ohio beach scene, nearly all of the 75 Ohio State Parks have public beaches.
 While you will not hang 10 on ocean waves in Ohio, you will find plenty of safe and clean freshwater beaches to enjoy a day in the sun.

 Find the best places to visit by the water with our list of the top beaches in Ohio.

 Highlights: Ohio's largest natural sand beach, sand dunes, beach glass hunting opportunities